MAbdurahman/js-weather-app/README.md

 ## This repository utilizes jQuery and sweatalert.min.js plugin.

-This is a simple weather application
+This is a simple weather application written with HTML, CSS, and JavaScript.